chipp972/.dotfiles/README.md

 ## Todo ##

-* set an option to install the config on systems you don't own (detection of tmux, zsh, vim or nvim etc.)
-* ask for languages to use and download only the right plugins
+* [ ] Ask for languages to use and download only the right plugins
-* add configurations for vim plugins + snippets + syntax
-* find a way to auto update and download vim plugins
+* [ ] Find a way to auto update and download nvim plugins
-* list all shortcuts